exakat/exakat/docs/Rules.rst

    ?>

-`define() <http://www.php.net/define>`_ function is useful when the constant is not known at compile time, or when case sensitivity is necessary.
+`'define() <http://www.php.net/define>`_ function is useful when the constant is not known at compile time, or when case sensitivity is necessary.

 .. code-block:: php